Solutions-Nitriques/duplicate_section/README.md

 ### SPECS ###

-- Adds a 'Clone' button on the edit page of a section
+- Adds a 'Clone' button on the bottom-left of the edit page of a section

 ### REQUIREMENTS ###